HEAL/cedar-form-docs/docs/human-treatment-applicability.md

     > * A clinician treating pain patients wants to keep up to date on research and development of non-opioid pain drugs and/or non-drug pain treatments.
     * A pain patient read physical therapy, exercise, and/or electrotherapy may help, and seeks research/evidence on these interventions.

-Once complete, [save](save-cedar-form.md) your form, and [collapse](expand-or-collapse-cedar-form-section.md) the Study Translational Focus section.
+Once complete, [collapse](expand-or-collapse-cedar-form-section.md) the Human Treatment Applicability section and [save](save-cedar-form.md) your form.